Level3-REST/site/doc/profiles/entity.md

 | If-Match            | entity-tag, * | 404, 410, 412 (for entity-tag) |
 | If-Unmodified-Since | HTTP-date     | 404, 410, 412                  |

-Once the resource responds with `100 Continue` then the client can send a full request including a payload.
+Once the resource responds with `100 Continue`, then the client can send the full request including a payload.

 ## Specifications